Inspire Keiki to Reduce their Local Marine Debris Footprint

 What’s the project?

-Hawai‘i Wildlife Fund is working with educators to inspire local school children to become stewards of their natural surroundings and step up to take personal responsibility for the increasing global marine debris problem.
-This project invests in Hawai‘i keiki and encourages them to create constructive solutions as part of small scale and global movements.
-Students participate in hands-on activities that target the required science and math benchmarks for the State of Hawai‘i Department of Education.
-Through exposure to marine debris problems, interaction with professional science mentors, and analysis of marine debris collected from local beaches, this project will connect marine debris to students and their own daily behaviors.
+Hawai‘i Wildlife Fund worked with educators to inspire local school children to become stewards of their natural surroundings and step up to take personal responsibility for the increasing global marine debris problem.
+This project invested in Hawai‘i keiki and encouraged them to create constructive solutions as part of small scale and global movements.
+Students participated in hands-on activities that targeted the required science and math benchmarks for the State of Hawai‘i Department of Education.
+Through exposure to marine debris problems, interaction with professional science mentors, and analysis of marine debris collected from local beaches, this project connected marine debris to students and their own daily behaviors.

 What does it accomplish?

-HWF is developing local marine debris awareness and prevention curriculum for grades K-5, which will be distributed to about 20 schools on Hawai‘i Island.
-Approximately 3,000 students then will create colorful hand-painted wood signs for beach cleanup stations and paint trashcans after learning about marine debris and how each person makes a difference.
+HWF developed local marine debris awareness and prevention curriculum for grades K-5, which was distributed to about 20 schools on Hawai‘i Island.
+Approximately 3,000 students then created colorful hand-painted wood signs for beach cleanup stations and painted trashcans after learning about marine debris and how each person makes a difference.

 A community-based approach in education and action is vital in working towards a solution for marine debris.
-HWF is organizing several family community clean-ups so that the students will be able to spread awareness to their family and friends and experience the difference they've made.
+HWF organized several family community clean-ups so that the students could spread awareness to their family and friends and experience the difference they made.

 Who is involved?